dikaandrajoni/dikaandrajoni/README.md

 <br/>

 ### Hi there🙋‍♂️,
-### I'm 22 years old, Software Engineering, and Robotics Programming from Indonesia.
+### I'm Dika, Software Engineering, and Robotics Programming from Indonesia.

 <br/>